THE-AAV/THE-AAV/README.md

 - **[AI-financial-advisor](https://github.com/THE-AAV/AI-financial-advisor):** AI Financial Advisor built in just 2 hours during a hackathon.
 Designed to provide basic financial advice based on user inputs.

 ## 🔭 Fun Fact
- When I'm not coding, I love exploring the world of astronomy and stargazing.
-There's something incredibly fascinating about the mysteries of the universe!
+🏎️ When I'm not coding, I'm deep in the world of Formula 1—where precision, performance, and strategy collide at 300 km/h.
+There's something thrilling about watching data, teamwork, and milliseconds define history.

 ## 🔗 Connect with Me
 - [Website](https://akshat-vyas.netlify.app/)